SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 !!!warning
-    When you use more than two CAN Bus Shield in one net, you should think about the impedance.
+    When you use more than two CAN Bus Shield in one net, you should take the impedance into consideration.
-    You can just cut P1 in the PCB with a knife, or just remove R3 on the PCB.
+    You should either cut P1 in the PCB with a knife, or just remove R3 on the PCB.

 **Pin map**

 ![](https://raw.githubusercontent.com/SeeedDocument/CAN_BUS_Shield/master/image/PINMAP.png)

 !!!note
-    The pin FREE is available for the other usages.
+    The FREE pin is available for the other usages.

 **DB9&OBDii Interface**